PrimalMyst/Books/codex/lore/README.md

 ### Consistency Checking
 - Verify all references to characters, locations, and events
 - Ensure magical systems follow established rules
-- Check that timelines and chronologies align
+- Check that timelines and mysticlogies align
 - Confirm that power levels and hierarchies are maintained

 ### Narrative Integrity